 Laboratory in vitro tests on skin cells using modern methods of molecular biology have revealed that HyActive promotes the synthesis of hyaluronic acid by means of the increased expression of the relevant synthase in addition to activating the enzyme β-glucocerebrosidase, activating the synthesis of extracellular components, inhibiting their excessive degradation and stabilizing the regular structuring of collagen fibres by activating transglutaminase.

 The dominant result expected in the in vivo study was wrinkle reduction and improved hydration.
-The reduction of wrinkles has been confirmed by in vivo tests, as shown in v and a significant skin texture smoothing was also seen accompanied by a positive pro-desquamatory effect, as shown in Figure 2.
+The reduction of wrinkles has been confirmed by in vivo tests, as shown in Figure 1 and a significant skin texture smoothing was also seen accompanied by a positive pro-desquamatory effect, as shown in Figure 2.
 This last effect has a clear causal link with the smoothing effect and, at a molecular level, is triggered by the activation of proteolysis.

 Relating the Research

 It was found that proteolysis is inhibited (the degradation of extracellular components is decreased) and not activated, which conflicts with the above findings.
 However, the activation of non-specific proteases does not necessarily exclude the inhibition of substrate-specific matrices of metalloproteinases.

 It may be thought that the increased content of water binding hyaluronic acid in the skin and the increased natural ceramide barrier (the activation of β-glucocerebrosidase) would result in an increase in surface hydration, but this is not true.
 Unchanged hydration in the upper parts of the epidermis does not reflect the effect of hydration in the deeper epidermal layers.